Can EMDR Help with PTSD?

 How EMDR Works

 Think of EMDR as a way to help your brain solve a puzzle it’s thinking on.
 Trauma can leave questions unanswered, like “Why am I still here?”, which your mind tries to resolve by revisiting the event through flashbacks or nightmares.
+This can also include intrusive thoughts or images that feel alarming or difficult to control.
 EMDR taps into the brain’s ability, enabling it to process these memories effectively and reduce their grip on your mental well-being.

 Exploring the Brain Science Behind PTSD and EMDR Therapy